-This card has an $89 annual fee.
+This card has an $89 annual fee, waived the first year.

 There are 17 IHG brands representing 5,500+ hotels around the world, so it’s good to have a collection of IHG rewards at your disposal.
 And there are also frequent IHG promotions to take advantage of, which can be some of the best ways to use IHG points.

 And right now this card has an all-time high intro bonus, making it a rewards credit card you won’t want to pass up.